I am here to share with you the best life hack – ever.

 The bottom line is that you can do less and get more.
 By focusing on the minority of things that cause the majority of results, you can save time and energy and focus on what’s most important to you.

-To use the 80 20 Rule in your life, do the following:
+Here’s how you can use the 80 20 Rule in your life:

 - Identify areas in your life where there is an imbalance of results (or where you want to see a change).
 Consider the 8 main life categories, including: relationships, career, finance, health, personal development, environment, fun, and volunteering.